The Steinbach Family, the German Erzgebirge and the Steinbach Nutcrackers

 The Steinbach Nutcrackers Series

-The Erzgebirge Palace offers over 200 different models of the following series and editions:
+The Erzgebirge Palace offers a large variety of models of the following series and editions:

 - Steinbach Nutcracker Limited Editions